russcd/vcf2MK/README.md

 mkfifo in.vcf out.vcf
 cut –f1-8 ingroup.vcf > in.vcf &
 cut –f1-8 outgroup.vcf > out.vcf &
-./vcf2MK –v in.vcf –o out.vcf –c annotation.gff -i > transcript_data.txt
+./vcf2MK –v in.vcf –o out.vcf –c annotation.gff > transcript_data.txt

 Little quality filtration is built into the program.
 Instead, the user is expected to provide vcf2MK with a heavily filtered vcf file for both ingroup and outgroup vcfs.